How to visit the Benagil Cave This Year (Check out the new rules)

 Where is the Benagil Cave?

-Benagil sea cave is located on the beach of the same name in the village of Carvoeiro, in the town of Lagoa in the Algarve, a region in southern Portugal famous for beautiful beaches with calm, clear waters golden cliffs and incredible rock formations that make up its landscape.
+Benagil Sea Cave is located on the beach of the same name in the village of Carvoeiro, in the town of Lagoa, in the heart of the Algarve.

 How to get to Benagil Cave?

-With a strategical location only one hour drive from Faro and 30 minutes from Albufeira, on the Algarve coastline, this is a perfect spot to include in your Algarve itinerary.
+With a strategic location only one hour’s drive from Faro and 30 minutes from Lagos, on the Algarve coastline, this is a perfect spot to include in your Algarve itinerary.

 It is a beach of easy access, with parking lots and good infrastructure.
 The Benagil parking lot is on top of the cliff, and you will find it after you go up the hill after passing the beachfront.

-Although it is not even an incredibly beautiful beach, it is from Benagil Beach that you can access the Benagil sea caves.
+Although it is not even a lovely beach, Benagil Beach is where you can access the Benagil sea caves.

 How to visit Benagil Cave: 5 ways